eriknahmad/3DCharacterController/README.md

 - Drag Package file into your Project.
 - Import all file contents via the Package Manager popup.
 - Drag Player Prefab onto your scene.

-</br>If you wish to configure jumpable terrain then once you have the Player Prefab in your scene:
+- Run the project.

+</br>Extra step to configure jumpable terrain:
-- Select your Terrain and create a new Layer named Ground.
+- Select your Terrain and in the inspector create a new Layer named Ground.
-- Select your Player Prefab then in the Inspector locate the Script Component.
+- Select your Player Prefab and in the Inspector locate the Script Component.
 - In the Script Component set the Ground Mask to the new Layer you created.